San Antonio DWI Attorney

 In some Texas counties, the prosecutor may change the charge from DWI to something else, usually Obstruction of a Highway or Reckless Driving, and allow you to do “deferred adjudication” probation, which can help you seal your record (the records exist but the public cannot see them).
 This option also avoids DPS surcharges for DWI.
 After Sept.
 1, 2017, you can seal your record, even if you have a DWI conviction, and went to jail.
 Not everyone is eligible, but a good DWI lawyer can walk you through the provisions of H.B.
 3016 and Texas Government Code Sec.
 411.0731, which allow DWI convictions to be sealed.

-Schedule a confidential consultation today by calling (210) 222-9132, or contact us online.
+Schedule a confidential consultation with our San Antonio law office today by calling (210) 222-9132, or contact us online.
 The sooner you contact us, the sooner we can start protecting your rights.